frconor-ebook/meditations/_posts/2025-02-26-our-lady-of-ransom.md

 family that you have" (J. Escrivá, *The Forge*, Point 145).

 In the *Furrow*, St. Josemaría says, "Holy Mary, Seat of Wisdom.
+---Invoke Our Mother often in that way, so that she may fill her children, in their study, work, or social relations, with the Truth that Christ has brought to us" (J. Escrivá, *Furrow*, Point 607).

+"There is no heart more human than that of a person overflowing with supernatural sense.
+Think of Holy Mary, who is full of grace, Daughter of God the Father, Mother of God the Son, Spouse of God the Holy Spirit.
+Her Heart has room for all humanity and makes no distinction or discrimination. ---Every person is her son or daughter" (*Ibid*., Point 801).

+We can ask Our Lady on this feast day to look mercifully upon us and help us to look mercifully upon everybody that God has placed around us.

+*I thank you, my God, for the good resolutions, affections, and inspirations that you have communicated to me during this meditation.
+I ask your help to put them into practice.
+My Immaculate Mother, Saint Joseph, my father and lord, my guardian angel, intercede for me.*

+*In the name of the Father, and of the Son, and of the Holy Spirit.
+Amen.*

+*JSD*